 You can diversify your passport portfolio by obtaining different citizenships.
 Wherever you have ancestors, you should consider getting a passport, but make sure that the new passport will not cause you any problems or obligations.

 For example, you might have a US passport and then obtain passports from New Zealand, Ireland, and Hungary, which would be a good way to add some variety to your portfolio.
 Before making an application, it’s critical to determine whether the country in which you’re applying for a passport has a better or worse position.
 Also, it’s important to analyze the country you want to get citizenship from a “power” perspective.
 If it’s a country with almost similar power to your native country and if its passport offers the same travel benefits, it may not be worth the hassle.

 The below questions can help you identify how you should diversify your passport portfolio:

 - Will the new country improve or aggravate my situation?

 Consider all of your options and ensure that you’ve covered all of them.

 Decide Which Passports You’ll Keep

 In general, there’s no reason to get rid of anything unless they do something drastic, start chasing you down or enforce restrictions that are incompatible with your plan.
 So it’s wise to make a plan only after you get your second or third (even a fourth) passport.
-If you’re from the US and you get strong passports, such as a Canadian one, you may not need your US passport, as with a Canadian one, you can easily visit the US, too.
+If you’re from the US and you get a strong passport, such as a Canadian one, you may not need your US passport, as with a Canadian one, you can easily visit the US, too.

 Decide Where You Want To Live